liapia99/Poet-Lens/README.md

 I worked with Richard Errico, a high-school teacher interested in photography and electronics.
 He thought this was a very cool project, so he wanted to make his own.

 We followed the same instructions that are in the original poetry camera github but we added the steps we did.
+Here is the 3D print we used: https://www.thingiverse.com/thing:6501240

 ## Software Steps